salilab/rmf/doc/Library.md

 every other frame.

-- \c rmf_show prints out the hierarchy written to the file.
+- `rmf_show` prints out the hierarchy written to the file.

-- \c rmf_frame prints out the frame hierarchy written to the file.
+- `rmf_frame` prints out the frame hierarchy written to the file.

-- \c rmf_pdb converts to and from pdb files.

-- \c rmf_xml converts an rmf file to an XML files that can be opened in an XML viewer (eg Google Chrome or Firefox).
+- `rmf_xml` converts an rmf file to an XML files that can be opened in an XML viewer (eg Google Chrome or Firefox).
 These viewers support collapsing of subtrees, which makes it much easier to get around large hierarchies.

-- \c rmf_info displays information about the attributes found in the RMF and how much they are used.
+- `rmf_info` displays information about the attributes found in the RMF and how much they are used.

-- \c rmf_slice creates a new rmf from frames selected from an existing one.
+- `rmf_slice` creates a new rmf from frames selected from an existing one.

-- \c rmf_cat creates a new rmf concatenating several with the same structure.
+- `rmf_cat` creates a new rmf concatenating several with the same structure.

-- \c rmf_validate checks for errors in an RMF file.
+- `rmf_validate` checks for errors in an RMF file.

-- \c rmf3_dump shows a low level dump of an rmf3 file
+- rmf3_dump` shows a low level dump of an rmf3 file